 The information is also available in the following leaflet, and in British and Irish Sign Language:

-- Personal Indepence Payment - Health conditions (British Sign Language)
+- Personal Independence Payment - Health conditions (British Sign Language)

 If you are aged between16 to 64 years you can no longer make a claim to DLA, instead you should make a claim for PIP.

 If you are an existing DLA claimant aged 16 to 64 years and your benefit is due to come to an end or if you report a change in your care or mobility needs, you will be invited to claim PIP.

 If you are aged between 16 to 64 years and have an indefinite or lifetime award for DLA, you will be randomly selected for assessment and invited to claim PIP.
 This will happen over a number of years between 12 December 2016 and December 2018.

 If you are a parent or guardian of a child under 16 years who is receiving DLA we will write to you and your child in plenty of time before they turn 16 to explain how to apply for PIP, when to claim and what will happen to DLA.